 - Invite your Mickey party guests with our Mickey 1st Birthday invitations.

-- Decorate the birthday child’s highchair with a>Mickey 1st Birthday Highchair Kit and a>Mickey 1st Birthday bib.
+- Decorate the birthday child’s highchair with Mickey themed supplies.

 - Bake or buy a small Mickey cake or cupcake just for the birthday child to smash into!
-Decorate with a>Mickey candle and provide a separate cake for your adult Mickey party guests.
+Decorate with Mickey candle and provide a separate cake for your adult party guests.

-If you have the time, it can be fun to make your own invitations, especially if you make it a family activity!
-You can be extra creative with homemade invitations as well, giving your guests a sneak peak of the fun that will be had at your party.
+If you have the time, it can be a fun family activity to make your own invitations!
+Homemade invitations are a great way to give guests a sneak peak of the fun they’re in for at your party.
 Here are some suggestions:

 - Cut the shape of Mickey Mouse’s head out of black construction paper (big circle face with two circular ears on top).
 In silver pen, write the birthday child’s name on the left ear and “is turning [age]!” on the right ear.
 Write the party details on the main part of the cut-out.